Anne Glass: Season 2

-Season three
+Season 3

 In the third season, she settles in with her daily life as a doctor in Charleston and grows closer to Tom Mason and his children Hal, Ben and Matt.
-Despite being pregnant she is able to resume her duties till she goes into labor and gives birth to her daughter Alexis.
-After the birth she becomes concerned that something might be wrong with her baby and later discovers that she is part alien.
-Fearing how the residents of Charleston would react she flees Charleston with Alexis and is abducted by a harnessed child and a skitter.
+Despite being pregnant she is able to resume her duties until she goes into labor and gives birth to her daughter Alexis.
+After the birth, she becomes concerned that something might be wrong with her baby and later discovers that she is part alien.
+Fearing how the residents of Charleston would react, she flees Charleston with Alexis and is abducted by a harnessed child and a skitter.

-As the members of the 2nd Mass, including Tom and his sons take her disappearance hard.
-They endeavor to find and rescue her and Alexis.
-Later discovering that Karen is holding her captive at an Espheni base.
-It is later revealed that Karen has apparently had both her and Alexis killed.
+As the members of the 2nd Mass, including Tom and his sons, take her disappearance hard.
+They endeavor to find and rescue her and Alexis, later discovering that Karen is holding her captive at an Espheni base.
+Later, it is revealed that Karen has apparently had both her and Alexis killed.

-With the Volm weapon successfully destroying the Boston tower, and the Volm establishing themselves in their city sized ship in the area Boston once was.
-The 2nd Mass celebrate their victory, but when the Volm intend to relocate the 2nd Mass to Brazil and with this situation conclusively being resolved for now.
+With the Volm weapon successfully destroying the Boston tower, and the Volm establishing themselves in their city sized ship in the area Boston once was, the 2nd Mass celebrate their victory.
+However, the Volm intend to relocate the 2nd Mass to Brazil with the situation being conclusively resolved, for now.
 The 2nd Mass make their way back to Charleston.
 Along the way an Espheni ship flies overhead and lands.
-Karen approaches the 2nd Mass, and prior to being shot and killed returns Anne and Alexis to Tom.
+Karen emerges from the ship and approaches the 2nd Mass; prior to being shot and killed, she returns Anne and Alexis to Tom.

-As Tom and Anne reunite, Tom is surprised when Anne reveals that Alexis had grown to the size of a 6-year-old child in such a small space of time.
-And with the battle over for now, Tom, Anne and Alexis return to Charleston along with the rest of the 2nd Mass.
+As Tom and Anne reunite, Tom is surprised when Anne reveals that Alexis has grown to the size of a 6-year-old child in such a small space of time.
+With the battle over for now, Tom, Anne, and Alexis return to Charleston, along with the rest of the 2nd Mass.